JulioCandela1993/WebApplication_AWS/README.md

 ## Task 4.6: Configure Elastic Beanstalk CLI and deploy the target web app

-After facing some problems at the beginning, we executed the new code provided by the course and the app was working without inconvenients:
+After facing some problems at the beginning, we executed the new code provided by the course and the app was working without inconvenients.

+By using the **eb CLI** with the `-h` parameter, we obtain the list of all the options that can be used with this tool.
+We will focus on the `eb create` one, which is the option in charge of creating a new environment.
+So, repeating the process, we use the `eb create -h` tool to find all the arguments and its usage and we found that the `-s` or `--single` parameter allows to deploy a single instance without a load balancing.

 The web application in the link: